-This procedure applies to HXAF220c M4, HX220c M4,+ HXAF220c M5, HX220c M5, HXAF240c M5, HXAF240c M5, HXAF240c M6, HXAF240c M6, and HX240c M6 servers only.
-To replace the housekeeping SSD on an HXAF240c M4 or HX240c M4 servers, contact Cisco TAC.
+Note This procedure applies to HXAF220c M5, HX220c M5, HXAF240c M5, HX240c M5, HXAF220c M6, HX220c M6, HXAF240c M6, and HX240c M6 servers only.
 Identify the failed housekeeping SSD and perform the associated steps.
 Step 1 Identify the failed housekeeping SSD.
 Physically check the SSD drives, as housekeeping drives are not listed through a beacon check.
 Step 2 Remove the SSD and replace with a new SSD of the same supported kind and size.
 Follow the steps in the server hardware guide.
 The server hardware guide describes the physical steps required to replace the SSD.
 Note Before performing the hardware steps, enter the node into HXDP Maintenance Mode.
 After performing the hardware steps, exit the node from HXDP Maintenance Mode.

-Step 3 Using SSH, log into the storage controller VM of the cip node (any other working node) and run the following command to create bootdev partitions.

-priv createBootdevPartitions --target 10.20.24.69
+Step 3 Using SSH, log into the storage controller VM of the cip node (any other working node) and run the following command to create bootdev partitions. priv createBootdevPartitions --target 10.20.24.69 Sample response hxshell:~\$ priv createBootdevPartitions --target 10.20.24.69 Enter the root password: create Bootdev Partitions initiated on 10.20.24.69 Note The target should be the storage controller VM IP of the affected node.

-'''

-hxshell:~$ priv createBootdevPartitions --target 10.20.24.69

-Enter the root password:

-create Bootdev Partitions initiated on 10.20.24.69

-'''

-Note The target should be the storage controller VM IP of the affected node.

 This command reboots the affected node.

-- Step 4 Wait for the storage controller VM to automatically reboot. - Step 5 When the storage controller VM completes its reboot, verify that partitions are created on the newly added SSD.
+Step 4 Wait for the storage controller VM to automatically reboot.

+Step 5 When the storage controller VM completes its reboot, verify that partitions are created on the newly added SSD.
 Run the command.